Circumnavigate the Sierra Nevada: on this ultimate mountain bike tour Spain

 - +Day 1 - Group meet-up + welcome ride

-Your guide will meet you at Málaga airport or, if you’ve arrived early, at your H+I recommended hotel in Málaga, around lunchtime (between 12:00 and 13:00) and transport you to Dilar, a village in the heart of the Sierra Nevada mountain range.
+Your guide will meet you at Málaga airport or, if you’ve arrived early, at your H+I recommended hotel in Málaga, around lunchtime (between 12:00 and 13:00).
+We will then head to a small village outside Granada where we will build and set up bikes at a beautiful country house and have some lunch, before we move on to Dilar, a village in the heart of the Sierra Nevada mountain range.
 When we arrive at your fabulous small hotel we’ll build bikes, allocate hire bikes, then get together for some tea, coffee and cake and our welcome tour briefing.

-This evening’s dinner will be a feast of delicious local food and wine in the hotel, which will immerse you immediately into the very sociable and relaxed way of life here, in the southern Spanish mountains.
+You’ll then have time to relax and unwind, before this evening’s dinner, which will be a feast of delicious local food and wine in the hotel, which will immerse you immediately into the very sociable and relaxed way of life here, in the southern Spanish mountains.

 Accommodation: Small hotel, Dilar